intersystems-community/webgateway-examples/demo-compose/README.txt

 * webgateway/CSP.conf (everything under the SSL section)

-The first time you access Management Portal with a user (e.g., SuperUser), it will prompt you to manually set the user's password in IRIS to login to Management Portal with SuperUser,etc. Web Gateway uses CSPSystem/SYS by default to connect to IRIS.
-This works out of the box, but if you change CSPSystem's password to anything else on IRIS, don't forget to adjust the server configuration in Web Gateway.
+This demo does not set non-default passwords for the containers.
+The first time you access Management Portal with a user (e.g., SuperUser), it will prompt you to manually set the user's password in IRIS to login to Management Portal with SuperUser,etc. The provided CSP.ini uses CSPSystem/SYS to connect to IRIS.
+This works with the demo out of the box, but if you change CSPSystem's password to anything else on IRIS, don't forget to adjust the server configuration in Web Gateway.

 See the docker-compose.yml for the external port mappings.
 Change those if needed to avoid conflicts with other containers or instances on your machine.